cldeluna/pynet-py-ansible-cert/week1/README.md

 ---
 All git/GitHub actions (Assignments 1 - 5) completed.

+Assignment 5 - Git test branch - completed.

+w1-05-git_branches.txt

+Assignment 6 - Completed

+Write a Python program that creates a list.
+One of the elements of the list should be a dictionary with at least two keys.
+Write this list out to a file using both YAML and JSON formats.
+The YAML file should be in the expanded form.

+w1-06-yml-json-w.py

 ###YAML/JSON Write:
 This scripts takes in one argument, a cisco based configuration file with vlan information.
 Using CiscoConfigParse, the file is parsed and the vlan parent child information is extracted.
 The resulting elements are split using a space as a delimiter and elements 0 and 1 are used as key and value pairs respectively to generate a list of dictionaries.
 The resulting data structures are saved in YAML and JSON formatted files.
 The stdout output shows each element alont with the element type and the number of elements.